 Now the recipe is the same for the crepe and yet, you can make them in many different ways.
 For example, you can either color the crepes and keep the filling a neutral color or you can color the filling and keep the crepes with natural white color.

-Growing up in India, we got to sample a few variations made by East-Indians, Goans, and Mangaloreans.
+Growing up in India, we got to sample a few variations made by East Indians, Goans, and Mangaloreans.
 My mom made colorful crepes filled with a sweet mixture of grated coconut, raisins, and cashews.
 The Goan pancakes are made with grated coconut and black jaggery while our Mangalorean neighbor made them with coconut and regular palm jaggery.

 How to make pancakes